wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;If your thinking is unconscious, how do you know that it is right?

-**M:**&ensp;There is no desire, nor fear to thwart it.
+**M:**&ensp;There is no desire or fear to thwart it.
 What can make it wrong?
 Once I know myself and what I stand for, I do not need to check on myself all the time.
 When you know that your watch shows correct time, you do not hesitate each time you consult it.

 **Q:**&ensp;At this very moment who talks, if not the mind?

-**M:**&ensp;That which hears the question, answers it.
+**M:**&ensp;That which hears the question answers it.

 **Q:**&ensp;But who is it?

 **M:**&ensp;Not who, but what.
-I’m not a person in your sense of the word, though I may appear a person to you.
+I’m not a person in your sense of the word, though I may appear to be a person to you.
 I am that infinite ocean of consciousness in which all happens.
 I am also beyond all existence and cognition, pure bliss of beïng.
 There is nothing I feel separate from, hence I am all.